Earthquakes, Tsunamis, Volcanoes…

 Although we can identify earthquake/volcano risk regions, such as the “Ring of Fire” in the South Pacific or the San Andreas fault in Southern California, we have little warning when a sudden event devastates a country or entire region.

 Sometimes the event starts a cascade of catastrophe as in the Japan Earthquake of 2011 that added a monstrous tsunami and then a nuclear disaster with reactor damage and radioactive contamination of air, soil and water.
 Volcanic eruptions can bury entire communities or inundate whole areas with lava flows and fill the air with deadly toxic gases or ash.
 The readiness challenges for effective disaster response and recovery after a catastrophic event are formidable.
-Currently we are responding to the eruption of the Taal Volcano in Talisay, Philippines.
+Recently, we are responded to the eruption of the Taal Volcano in Talisay, Philippines.
+See the latest earthquake activity (including the 7.4 magnitude quake in Mexico) via the USGS map.